Penn Township, Butler County, Pennsylvania

-Penn Township is a township in Butler County, Pennsylvania, United States.
-The population was 5,071 at the 2010 census.
+Penn Township is a township that is located in Butler County, Pennsylvania, United States.
+The population was 4,987 at the time of the 2020 census.

+The census-designated place of Nixon is in the township.

 Geography

 Penn Township is located in southern Butler County and contains the unincorporated community of Nixon, a census-designated place.
-The unincorporated community of Renfrew is in the northwestern corner of the township in the valley of Connoquenessing Creek.
+The unincorporated community of Renfrew is located in the northwestern corner of the township in the valley of Connoquenessing Creek.

 According to the United States Census Bureau, the township has a total area of 62.9 sqkm, of which 0.05 sqkm, or 0.07%, is water.